g1eyd50n/rails-apollo-federation-microservices/README.md

-## Rails GraphQL Microservices Apollo Federation Demo
+## Rails GraphQL Microservices with Apollo Federation Demo

 This repository is a demo of using Apollo Federation to build a single schema on top of multiple Rails microservices.
 ### Installation